Revnoplex/Revnoplex/README.md

 This is a list of projects I am maintaining the most recently:

-- [revnoplex.github.io](https://github.com/Revnoplex/revnoplex.github.io) - The repository for my webpage
+- [revnoplex.github.io](https://github.com/Revnoplex/revnoplex.github.io) - The repository for my webpage.
+Primarily HTML and CSS based with a bit of JavaScript

 - [Revnobot](https://github.com/Revnoplex/revnobot-public) - A general purpose discord bot written in python using the [Pycord](https://github.com/Pycord-Development/pycord) library.
 The code is propriatary but you can add my bot [here](https://revnoplex.github.io/bot).